megbedell/wobble/docs/quickstart.rst

 Other useful quantities stored in the Results object include `results.ys_predicted`, which is an order R by epoch N by pixel M array of `y'` model predictions in the data space, and `results.[component name]_ys_predicted`, which is a same-sized array storing the contribution of a given component to the model prediction.

-See the `minimal-scope demo Jupyter notebook <https://github.com/megbedell/wobble/blob/master/notebooks/demo.ipynb>`_ or the `notebook used to generate figures for the paper <https://github.com/megbedell/wobble/blob/master/paper/figures/make_figures.ipynb>`_ for further examples.
+See the `demo Jupyter notebook <https://github.com/megbedell/wobble/blob/master/notebooks/demo.ipynb>`_ or the `notebook used to generate figures for the paper <https://github.com/megbedell/wobble/blob/master/paper/figures/make_figures.ipynb>`_ for further examples.